 Cycle life

-Cycle life is also a huge benefit,, and this is where lithium really becomes a good decision.
-Here, I have to introduce an apparent issue—lithium batteries are expensive.
+Cycle life is also a considerable benefit, and lithium is a good decision.
+Here, I have to introduce an apparent issue—lithium batteries are more expensive.
 Installed in every battery (box) is a small computer (called a battery management system) that regulates everything about the battery.
 This battery management system computer will not allow you to abuse a lithium battery.

 Depth of discharge:

 Depth of discharge and recharge relates directly to battery life.
 My sealed AGM battery is expected to last 1000 cycles when discharged to 50%, which is way better than flooded-cell lead-acid batteries.
-Yet if my batteries were discharged to 18% remaining, they are only expected to last 500 cycles.
-Even if the battery was fully emptied, it should last more than 300 cycles.
+Yet, if my batteries were discharged to 18% remaining, they are expected to last only 500 cycles.
+The battery should last more than 300 cycles even if fully emptied.
 Of course, all of this is misleading.
 Fully exhausted lead-acid batteries never fully recover, even after the first ordeal.

 On the other hand, lithium iron phosphate batteries are designed to be fully discharged before recharge.
-They do not suffer from full discharge.
-The little computer inside the battery will never cause the battery to be damaged by over-discharge.
-Thus, I can use all the water in the lake without ever worrying about being able to refill it.
-Even when fully using all the available electricity in a lithium iron phosphate battery, it is expected to last 3000, possibly even 5000 discharge/recharge cycles.
+They do not suffer from complete discharge.
+The little computer inside the battery (BMS) will never allow the battery to be damaged by over-discharge.
+Thus, I can use all the electricity without ever worrying about being able to refill it.
+Even when entirely using all the available electricity in a lithium iron phosphate battery, it is expected to last 3000, possibly even 5000 discharge/recharge cycles.

-Lithium’s cycle life can be improved by not discharging totally, not charging fully, and not charging too fast.
+Lithium’s cycle life can be improved by not discharging or charging fully or charging too fast.
 RVs with solar are ideal for this life-extending treatment because full discharge is not anticipated.
 Solar is also a variable charge rate, given clouds and other shading issues.

 Cost:

-In terms of understanding batteries, cost is a huge issue.
-My 300 amp AGM battery cost more than $850 (including sales tax) Assuming I discharged my battery to a full discharge (150 amps has yet to happen) I could easily calculate the price at AGM at 85 cents per cycle (1000 maximum cycles).
+Cost is a considerable issue in understanding batteries.
+My 300 amp AGM battery costs more than $850 (2019 dollars, including sales tax).
+Assuming I discharged my battery to a full discharge (150 amps has yet to happen), I could easily calculate the price at AGM at 85 cents per cycle (1000 maximum cycles).

-Lithium-ion batteries would cost about $1350. (be 1/3 the weight and less than half the size) would last 3000 cycles and would calculate at 45 cents per cycle.
+The same lithium-ion batteries would cost about $1350 (again, 2019 prices). (be 1/3 the weight and less than half the size) would last 3000 cycles and would calculate at 45 cents per cycle.
 A correctly treated lithium battery may last for 5000 or more cycles.

 What about flooded lead acid?
 They are way cheaper than AGM or Lithium.

-Flooded lead acid at 50% depth of discharge may deliver 300-500 cycles and cost around 80 cents per cycle at 500 cycles, and assuming 300 cycles, they would cost $1.33 per cycle.
+Flooded lead acid (usually called golf cart batteries) at 50% depth of discharge may deliver 300-500 cycles and cost around 80 cents per cycle at 500 cycles, and assuming 300 cycles, they would cost $1.33 per cycle.

 Lithium batteries are expensive until you realize how long they will last.